ambiaahmed1/Shoe-Store-Automation/README.md

  2. After completing a brand search and clicking the back button, message remains “Please Select a Brand”.
  3. Input Text fields does not have any boundaries.
  4. Failing to load images.
- 5.	kate spade newyork starts with lowercase "k".
+ 5.	kate spade newyork starts with lowercase.
+ 6.	rag bone starts with lowercase.